webage003/bigbangrke/docs/guides/prerequisites/os_preconfiguration.md

 ## ECK specific configuration (ECK is a Core BB App):
-Elasticsearch deployed by BigBang uses memory mapping by default.
+Elastic Cloud on Kubernetes (Elasticsearch Operator) deployed by BigBang uses memory mapping by default.
 In most cases, the default address space is too low and must be configured.
-To ensure unnecessary privileged escalation containers are not used, these kernel settings should be done before BigBang is deployed:
+To ensure unnecessary privileged escalation containers are not used, these kernel settings should be applied before BigBang is deployed:

 ```bash
 sudo sysctl -w vm.max_map_count=262144      #(ECK crash loops without this)